smol-rs/smol/README.md

 This runtime extends [the standard library][std] and [futures] with async combinators.
-It has a small API and is only 1500 lines of well-documented code.
+It has a very small API and consists of only 1500 lines of well-documented code.

 [std]: https://docs.rs/std
 [futures]: https://docs.rs/futures

-Reading [docs] and [examples] is a good place to start learning async Rust.
+Reading the [docs] and [examples] is a good place to start learning async Rust.

 [docs]: https://docs.rs/smol
 [examples]: ./examples